icgrp/ese532_handouts/ese532_handouts/hw1/homework_submission.md

 </style>

 1. **Tools**
-    1. Provide your AWS Account Id.
-    2. Provide AWS A1 instance system information and gcc version.
-    3. Provide a screenshot of your current AWS credit usage.
-    4. Describe how you do the following in gdb (each 3 lines max.):
+    1. Describe how you do the following in gdb (each 3 lines max.):
         1. Add a breakpoint.
         2. Remove a breakpoint.
         3. Inspect a variable value.